-In the field of agriculture, satellite imagery has revolutionised food production and supply chain management with the development of precision farming.
-Earth-i offers precision agriculture companies access to timely and detailed geospatial information that can assist agricultural guidance systems to manage crop production and maximise yields in large-scale farming enterprises or small-scale family farms in developing markets.
+In agriculture, Earth Observation imagery and data analytics have already revolutionised food production and supply chain management with the development of precision farming.
+Earth-i offers precision agriculture companies access to timely and detailed geospatial information that can assist agricultural guidance systems to manage crop production and maximise yields in large-scale farming enterprises or provide critical decision-support to small-holder farms in developing countries.

-Earth-i delivers very high resolution satellite imagery to farmers, governments and agri-companies with a level of detail and actionable insight, over wide areas and with high frequency revisits.
-This enables effective decision-support and farm-based technologies that increase crop yields and crop health.
+Earth-i delivers geospatial intelligence to farmers, governments and agri-companies with a level of detail and actionable insight, over wide areas and with high frequency revisits.
+This enables effective decision-support and farm-based technologies that increase crop yields, crop health and farm productivity.
 When integrated with other data sources, such as predictive models for weather and pests, geospatial analytics and intelligence are combatting the impact of climate change and working towards more sustainable global food supply.

 Advanced Coffee Crop Optimisation for Rural Development

 Coffee is the second most traded commodity in the world and is critical to the economic output of many countries.
 Using satellite technology, along with mobile apps, the consortium of Earth-i and WeatherSafe work to improve coffee crop yield and quality and to improve the supply chain in developing countries.

 If you have a question please contact us using the form below.
 We will get back to you as soon as possible.